enkidevs/curriculum/General/Networking/the-ifconfig-command.md

 ```
 To see both, active and inactive connections the `-a` flag can be used.

-Specifying an interface name as an argument will limit the output to that specific interface:
+Specifying an interface name as an argument will limit the output to that specific interface.
+Interfaces vary from distribution to distribution, for example: lo is used on Linux machine whilst on Mac ones lo0 is used.

+An example of `$ ifconfig lo`:

 ```
 $ ifconfig lo
 lo Link encap:Local Loopback
    inet addr:127.0.0.1
    Mask:255.0.0.0
 ...